csb324/eleventy-obsidian-ninareth/notes/Session Recaps/session-21.md

 And we fought them! [[Niko]] jumped out a window to pursue one. [[Rez]] learned that with a bit of copper she can fuck up someone's spellcasting - a skill that will probably keep coming in handy. [[Hugh]] asked [[TrueSilver]] for some help with the undead and she obliged. [[Freya]] grew a tail.
 And finally, after we all noticed that the torture-apparatus was the only object undamaged by [[Costi]]'s shattering spell, [[Adrienne Spout|Adrienne]] was able to disconnect it from its magical energy.
 The skeleton's eye exploded (there was a lot going on with hands and eyes in the [[Necromantic Underground Chapel]]) and the remaining undead creatures fell back into piles of bones.

+*Update: March 2025*.
+The eye explored with a white glimmer.

-We looked around and found some things, including a moon shaped rock and a strange metal chain, and then kept moving.
+We looked around and found some things, including a moon shaped rock the [[Shadowfell Shard]] and a strange metal chain [[Magically Resistant Chain]], and then kept moving.

 We  only had to walk about half an hour before we reached [[The Furnace]], where [[Niko]] was given a hero's welcome.
 The people there had heard of us - particularly [[Costi]].
 We spoke to a lanky young woman named [[Winifey]] whose job was to keep us busy while they found someone qualified to explain what the hell is going on.